 "When removing polish, hold the cotton pad lightly on the polish for a few seconds as this helps to start to dissolve the polish and makes it easier to remove without too much rubbing," advises Mavala’s in-house expert Lynn Gray.

 The remover you use plays a role, too.
-And although they may not be as kind to your nails, formulas without oil do have the advantage in giving your polish longevity.
+Acetone is the most efficient but not necessarily the healthiest (ask any expert is acetone bad for your nails and the reply is a resounding yes) Although they may not be as kind to your nails, formulas without oil do have the advantage in giving your polish longevity.
 "Wipe the nails with a polish remover that has no moisturizers added, as these encourage the polish to peel or chip," agrees Marian.

 3. File with care